Cult following: Music

 One of the earliest cult classics in rock was The Velvet Underground's 1967 debut album, The Velvet Underground & Nico.
 While hugely influential, it originally flopped commercially and alienated radio stations, music retailers, and magazines, who found the content too controversial to market.
 Over the next decade, it received greater recognition from rock critics, who helped make the album more popular.
-The Beatles' self-titled album, known as The White Album, at first received mixed reviews from music critics who considered its satirical songs unimportant and apolitical amid the turbulent political and social climate of 1968, but later attracted acclaim, and has since become a cult classic.
+The Beatles' self-titled album, known as The White Album, at first received mixed reviews from music critics who considered its satirical songs unimportant and apolitical amid the turbulent political and social climate of 1968; it later attracted acclaim, and has since become a cult classic.
 The Zombies' 1968 album Odessey and Oracle was also originally a critical and commercial flop, failing to chart despite its single "Time of the Season" becoming a surprise hit the following year.
 While the Zombies disbanded just before its release, the album's status grew as a cult classic in the following decades.
 David Bowie's 1970 album The Man Who Sold the World also did not impact the record charts on its original release while receiving mixed reviews from critics.
 After Bowie achieved mainstream success in the early 1970s, its 1972 reissue reached number 24 on the UK Albums Chart, but only 105 in the US.
 The Man Who Sold the Worlds influence on future musicians, such as The Cure, Siouxsie and the Banshees, and Gary Numan, as well as the dark wave genre, lent it a cult following in the music scene.